 The point?
 Focus on the 20% that really matters.

-This means, instead of placating slow buyers and tire kickers, you need to know when to come in strong and get a straight answer.
-Practice friendly strength to show you’re the authority, and demonstrate that you’re only interested in talking to prospects that are a good fit.
-For example, try to provide some use cases of your solution and ask if the prospect can relate to those.
+Instead of placating slow buyers and tire kickers, you need to know when to come in strong and get a straight answer.
+Practice friendly strength to demonstrate authority, and show that you’re only interested in talking with prospects that are a good fit.
+For example, provide some use cases of your solution and ask if the prospect can relate to those.

 Not a match?
-Basically, you need to break up with them—but in a way that leaves the door open for a future sale.
+Break up with them—but in a way that leaves the door open for a future sale.

-Here are some examples of phrases you can use to get a straight answer from a tire-kicking prospect:
+Here are some phrases you can use to get a straight answer:

 “I know your time is valuable, and I don’t want to waste it if I can’t help you.
 Do you foresee your team implementing this product by [amount of time of your average sales cycle]?”

-“With the information you’ve given me about your current budget, I don’t think our product is a good fit for your needs.
-I was digging around with some other options, and I was thinking [alternative solution that might be a better match for them] might be a better fit for you right now.”
+“With the budget information you’ve given me, I don’t think our product is a good fit for your needs.
+I was looking at some other options, and I think [alternative solution] might be a better match for you right now.”

-“It seems like we’re having some trouble making progress with a solution to your problem.
-If you can [get the budget approved, schedule a meeting with a decision-maker, etc.] by next week, I’d be happy to keep moving forward.
+“It seems like we’re having trouble making progress here.
+If you can [get the budget approved, schedule a meeting with the decision-maker, etc.] by next week, I’d be happy to continue the conversation.
 If not, maybe right now isn’t the best time for us to work together.”

-These responses allow you to remove a tire kicker from your pipeline while still allowing space for a sale in the future (if they can actually make up their mind).
+These responses allow you to remove a tire kicker from your pipeline while still leaving space for a future sale (if they can actually make up their mind).

 Tracking the right sales metrics will help you identify tire kickers and get them out of your pipeline before they waste your team’s time and energy.

-For example, tracking the average length of your sales cycle will tell you when a prospect is taking longer to complete the purchase.
+For example, tracking the average length of your sales cycle will tell you when a prospect is taking longer than usual to complete a purchase.

-If you want to, get even more specific by tracking the average time it takes for prospects to convert through the different stages of your sales pipeline.
-Then you’ll be able to see right away when a prospect is getting stuck, and respond quickly.
+If you want, get even more specific by tracking the average time it takes for prospects to convert through the different stages of your sales pipeline.
+Then, you’ll be able to see right away when a prospect is getting stuck, and respond quickly.

-That way, these prospects are still being contacted regularly, but they’re not taking up your time and energy.
+That way, these prospects are still contacted regularly without taking up your time.

-The sooner you can remove tire kickers from your pipeline, the sooner you can start closing deals with people that are a good fit for your product and company.
+The sooner you can remove tire kickers from your pipeline, the sooner you can start closing deals with prospects that are a good fit for your product and company.

 This starts at the very beginning of your process: With inbound leads, optimize who gets into your pipeline by adding a few qualifying questions to your online forms.
-This simple trick will help you avoid the great majority of those tire kickers.
+This simple step will help you avoid the majority of tire kickers.

-Then, keep a good idea on your sales pipeline to spot tire kickers who made it in, and use the tips above to stop wasting time with them.
+Then, keep an eye on your sales pipeline to spot the ones that got through, use the tips above to remove them—and stop wasting time.